KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 Rather than prescribing fixed codes,
 Zenetism invites each being to evaluate action
-through its resonance with unity, integration, and compassionate awareness.
+through its resonance with coherence, integration, and compassionate awareness.

 ◎ C↑⚫ 🌀 🔔 ⌬